matrix-org/matrix-spec/content/client-server-api/_index.md

 headers to be returned by servers on all requests are:

     Access-Control-Allow-Origin: *
-    Access-Control-Allow-Methods: GET, POST, PUT, DELETE, OPTIONS, PATCH, HEAD
+    Access-Control-Allow-Methods: GET, POST, PUT, DELETE, OPTIONS
     Access-Control-Allow-Headers: X-Requested-With, Content-Type, Authorization

-{{% changed-in v="1.13" %}} `PATCH` and `HEAD` were added to the list for the `Access-Control-Allow-Methods` header.
+{{% boxes/note %}}
+{{% added-in v="1.13" %}} The recommended value of the `Access-Control-Allow-Methods` header only covers the existing endpoints in the specification.
+Servers which support additional endpoints or methods should add those methods as well.

+This section will be updated whenever a new method is supported by an endpoint.
+Examples of possible future-use methods include `PATCH` and `HEAD`.
+{{% /boxes/note %}}

 ## Server Discovery